 Backing Up Your WordPress Site

-Go to your Updraft plugin and click onto “Settings“
+Go to your Updraft plugin and click on “Settings“

 And now we can take our backup, so click on “Backup Now“.